omega8cc/boa/docs/PHP-FPM.md

 Boxes with 4 GB or more are unchanged from the historical behaviour; only smaller boxes are lowered.

+The command-line PHP (`drush`, Ægir backend tasks, cron) gets its own floor: one process per job, not a pool of workers, so it is floored at a quarter of the installed RAM, capped at 1024 MB, whenever the RAM ladder derived less (a 4 GB box with the default 2 GB `_RESERVED_RAM` derived 466 MB, which no Drupal 11 distribution install survives).
+Larger boxes already sit at 2048 MB or more from the ladder and are unchanged; the OpenVZ pin is not raised.
+The Drupal 11 site-install itself applies the same floor to its own subprocess, and `~/static/control/install-memory.info` (a number of MB) pins that subprocess up or down, so an Ægir install is not held to an older php.ini.

 ### Control variables

 These per-instance overrides live in `/root/.<instance>.octopus.cnf` and all